-- 7.1 We note a certain inconsistency between the statement on page 13 that all eight areas are considered essential, and the fact that learning languages is left very undefined as to which languages and why, for how many years, and to what standard. - 7.2 Further, although Māori is mentioned there is no requirement to teach it, either to Māori or to Pākehā.
+- 7.1 We note a certain inconsistency between the statement on page 13 that all eight areas are considered essential, and the fact that learning languages is left very undefined as to which languages and why, for how many years, and to what standard. - 7.2 Further, although Māori is mentioned there is no requirement to make it available, to either Māori or Pākehā students.
 We consider that there needs to be a clear statement on the place of Māori in the curriculum. - 7.3 Referring to the UNESCO document yet again, we note that in this multicultural country, where our task is to develop students who can relate to many different cultures both now and as global citizens in the future, it is essential to provide students with the beginnings of an understanding of the great religions of the world, and the key ideas from the great civilisations of the world.
 This could be made explicit in the Social Studies curriculum.

-8.0 DIMENSION SPECIFIC TO INTEGRATED SCHOOLS: REQEUST FOR INCLUSION OF REFERENCE TO SPECIAL CHARACTER LEARNING AREA had hoped to address during the curriculum review process.
+8.0 DIMENSION SPECIFIC TO INTEGRATED SCHOOLS: REQUEST FOR INCLUSION OF REFERENCE TO SPECIAL CHARACTER LEARNING AREA

+The document does not recognise the fact that integrated schools are required by the Private Schools Conditional Integration Act (and by their own desire) to have another learning area, essential for them, namely their special character instruction.
+For Catholic schools, and for almost all integrated schools, this is Religious Education.
+This is a significant omission that we had hoped to address during the curriculum review process.
 We consider that it is important to place a statement on page 13 to acknowledge that state integrated schools have this further required learning area.
 We have at times had difficulty interacting with various government agencies because there was no mention in the last national curriculum document of state integrated schools' legal requirement of a special character learning area.
 A statement in the curriculum document would clarify this right and obligation.